---

 ## A Realistic Schedule for RDS

-- **Dev and QA databases:** Weekdays 8 AM to 7 PM in your team's timezone.
-Stop overnight, stop on weekends.
+- **Dev and QA databases:** weekdays 8 AM to 7 PM in your team's timezone, off overnight and off all weekend.

-- **Demo and sandbox:** Stop by default.
-Start on demand when needed.
+- **Demo and sandbox:** off by default, started on demand.

 Production stays on.
 Always.